Last Updated on

 The in-built memory allows you to store the design in the machine itself rather than constantly keep it connected to your computer.

-At 5.9 in. cubed., the build area is pretty decent for a machine this size.
-But it only prints using 1.75 mm PLA FROM XYZPRINTING only!!!
+At 5.9 in. cubed., the build area is decent for a machine this size.
+But it only prints using 1.75 mm PLA FROM XYZPRINTING!!!
 You heard that right.
 Filament locking in an otherwise flawless machine.
 Ugh!

 Excellent print resolution